-According to the 2022 Sonoma County Point-In-Time survey, 2,893 unsheltered and sheltered individuals were observed on February 25th, 2022, by survey staff.
+According to the 2022 Sonoma County Point-In-Time survey, 2,893 unsheltered and sheltered individuals were observed in Sonoma County and its Cities on February 25th, 2022, by survey staff.
+Of these, 161 were located in Uunincorporated Sonoma County.

 The number of individuals has generally decreased since 2011, however, the number of unsheltered individuals has increased.